 Note: Electrical issues can lead to trouble.

-- How Will I Know My HDMI Cables Has Gone Bad?
+- How Will I Know My HDMI Cables have gone Bad?

 You will have trouble connecting the wires.
 The connection may catch rust, and there may be lag or drop in audio or video signals.